Piera Pasinelli, PhD

 Research and Clinical Interests

-Research in Dr. Pasinelli's laboratory in the Weinberg Unit for ALS Research focuses on the study of the cellular and molecular events that lead to motor neuron death in Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig's disease.
+Research in the laboratory focuses on the study of the cellular and molecular events that lead to motor neuron death in Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig' s disease.

 ALS is a typical neurodegenerative disease caused by degeneration and death of motor neurons in the spinal cord, brain stem and motor cortex.
 This leads to muscular atrophy.
 Death occurs 3 to 5 years from onset.
 Currently there is no cure for ALS.

 The work we do in the laboratory focuses on one particular form of the disease: familial ALS caused by mutations in the gene encoding for the cytosolic copper-zinc superoxide dismutase (SOD1).
 We study the molecular mechanism(s) by which mutated SOD1 (mutSOD1) causes motor neuron degeneration.
 The ultimate goal is to identify potential therapeutic targets.

 To this end, work in the laboratory develops in two components:

 1. Basic research

 Mutations in SOD1 cause motor neuron death through gain of toxic properties that are not fully delineated.
 This toxicity impairs multiple cellular functions.
 Mitochondrial abnormalities and activation of cell death genes are characteristic features of mutSOD1-mediated ALS.
 Our basic research program studies: a) the molecular switches that, upon mutation, convert SOD1 (normally a pro-survival protein) into a toxic molecule using in vitro biochemical approaches,

 b) the pathological mechanisms governing mutSOD1-mediated cell death and mitochondrial dysfunction in neuronal cultures and transgenic animal models.